-She was determined to give her daughter the wedding of her dreams, but could she pull it off?
+She hoped to give her daughter the wedding of her dreams, but could she pull it off?

 “Candles and crystal and white tablecloths!” my daughter, Kate, said when I called to ask what kind of wedding she was hoping for.
 “You know, the perfect wedding!”
 I only wished my husband and I could give our daughter such a day to remember.